 REC Solar knows from experience how to make agriculture solar projects successful.
 We’ve worked with growers, processors, vineyards, cold storage facilities, packing operations, nurseries, and a wide range of other agriculture businesses.
-REC Solar makes solar power in agriculture simple.
+REC Solar makes solar panels for farms simple.
 REC Solar has systemized the way energy is delivered to the agriculture industry throughout California, Hawaii and the United States.

 20 years in business

 In your initial project estimate, our finance team can provide your expected savings each year over the lifetime of your system.
 Our warranties, production guarantees and optional power purchase agreement mean you can go solar with extremely low risk.

 Experts in USDA REAP Grants & Farm Incentives